In the end, it’s the feeling of triumph that I remember most clearly.

 Getting a “Yes” from the client wasn’t easy.
 The consultation meeting lasted four hours, and as I look back, it was as disorganized and overwhelming as you can imagine.
 It finally ended only when I nervously told them my fee…

-Hearing their “Yes,” was the validation I needed in that moment… Relief!
+Hearing their “Yes,” was the validation I needed at that moment… Relief!
 Joy!
 Triumph!

 However, it’s what happened next that burned the experience into my memory, turning this $5,500 triumph into a painful defeat that I vowed to never repeat.